hydephp/develop/docs/advanced-features/hyde-pages.md

 However, large parts of the code are simplified for brevity and illustration.
 The code is not meant to be copy-pasted, but rather used as a reference so that you know what to look for in the actual source code, if you want to dig deeper.

+#### Inheritance

+Since all HydePages extend the base `HydePage` class, those shared methods are only listed once, under the `HydePage` class.

 ### Table of Contents